 , consumers are concerned in particular about the amount of data stored (85%), the objectivity of the platforms' results and their lack of bias (58%).
 In addition, 79% of those surveyed believe that these players are reducing competition.

 The sub-commission observes that the administrations are lacking in supervision and the American " antitrust " regulations have been significantly weakened by the jurisdictions.
 Enforcement authorities and consumers have found it difficult to ensure its application, either by setting up "consumer protection" as the sole objective or by looking only at the consequences of the practices and not at the anti-competitive process

 .
 The Federal Trade Commission has also contributed to this problem by publishing recommendations that are highly permissive for stakeholders.
-For example, in the context of the Clayton Act, out of the 100 acquisitions of Facebook, the Federal Trade Commission only requested further investigations for the acquisition of Instagram in 2012.

 Within this legislative context, the GAFAs were able to prosper and would now possess a power of control over the entry of other players which they would use concretely to maintain their positions (monitoring market players, acquisition, copying or even eviction of these players).
 Appendix 1 presents a list of more than 500 acquisitions made by the four players over the last few decades.
 The report also mentions several risks such as the use of the data collected to identify new competitors and acquire them, and abuses of dominant position (contractual, discriminatory and predatory practices).

 Recommendations: need to restore a balance?

 Recommendations of the Judicial Subcommittee on Antitrust, Commercial, and Administrative Law of the U.S. Congress aim at restoring effective competition in the digital economy (i), strengthening antitrust laws (ii) and their enforcement (iii).

 Among the recommendations are the following: